ignasck/stylishthreads/README.md

-# Stylish Threads - Premium Clothing Store
+# Stylish Threads -  Clothing Store

 A modern e-commerce platform built with React, TypeScript, and Tailwind CSS.